gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 semantics for GETs, once the completion for the GET is seen all previous RMA and atomic effects must be visible.

-(Even with delivery-complete it might be nice to delay waiting for the completions for regular PUTs until such time as we know the results might be needed, such as before initiating an executeOn for an on-statement to the target node(s).
-This is work for the future, however.)
+**_Note (Optimization):_** Even with delivery-complete it might be nice to delay waiting for the completions for regular PUTs until such time as we know the results might be needed, such as before initiating an executeOn for an on-statement to the target node(s).

 In summary, no matter what completion level we use, when the originator sees the libfabric completion from a non-fetching atomic operation (done